aws-samples/config-resource-compliance-dashboard/README.md

 Follow [these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-enable-disable-notification-intro.html) to add a notification configuration to your bucket using an Amazon SNS topic.
 Also, ensure that the Log Archive bucket is [granted permissions to publish event notification messages to your SNS topic](https://docs.aws.amazon.com/AmazonS3/latest/userguide/grant-destinations-permissions-to-s3.html).

-#### Manual setup steps in case of KMS key encryption
+#### Manual setup of KMS key permissions
-_Skip this section if you do not utilize a KMS key to encrypt your AWS Config objects._
+_Skip this section if you do not utilize a KMS key to encrypt your Dashboard bucket, or if you specified the key ARN to CloudFormation._

-According to our tests, it is necessary to allow the QuickSite role permissions to use the KMS key for decrypt operations.
+Follow these steps to [edit](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html) the key policy and grant the QuickSite role permissions to use the key for decrypt operations.

-We recommend [editing](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html) the KMS key policy of the customer managed key and add the following statement:
+1. Log into the AWS Management Console, on the account and region where you created the KMS key that encrypts the Dashboard bucket.
+1. Open the AWS Key Management Service console and click on the KMS key
+1. Add the following statement to the key policy:

 ```
 {